Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Results and Discussion

-The spectrum of the primary X-ray source or hot corona that illuminates the accretion disk and produces reflection features in the {\tt relxillCp} and {\tt xillverCp} models is the thermally Comptoinzed continuum model {\tt nthComp}.
-The key parameters of the {\tt nthComp} model are the spectral shape ($\Gamma$) of the primary continuum and the electron temperature ($kT_{\rm e}$) of the hot corona, which are presented in Table~A2.
-First, we compare the hot coronal temperature measured through our \xmm{}+\nustar{} broadband spectral modeling of the sample with their previous measurements available in the literature (\citealt{Ricci_2017,Akylas_Georg_2021,Porquet_2021,Kang_Wang_2022}), as shown in Figure~10.
-For AGN when only a cut-off energy ($E_{\rm c}$) estimate is available, we convert it to the electron temperature using $kT_{\rm e}=E_{\rm c}/2.5$ since the cut-off energy of the primary continuum is commonly estimated to be $\sim$2--3 times the electron temperature \citep{Petrucci_2001}.
-No temperature comparison is made for PG~0844+349 and PG~1426+015 since their coronal temperature or cut-off energy measurements are unavailable in the literature.
-Our broadband spectroscopy provides the first measurement of the coronal temperature in these two AGN.
-As is evident from Fig.~10, the electron temperature of the hot corona we measure in this work agrees well with that available from the literature within 90\% confidence levels.
-The left panel in Fig.~11 shows our measured temperature distribution of the hot corona for the sample, which has a median value of $63_{-11}^{+23}$\keV{} with $2\sigma$ confidence.
+The spectrum of the primary X-ray source or hot corona, which illuminates the accretion disk and produces reflection features in the {\tt relxillCp} and {\tt xillverCp} models, is described by the thermally Comptonized continuum model {\tt nthComp}.
+The key parameters of the {\tt nthComp} model are the photon index ($\Gamma$) of the primary continuum and the electron temperature ($kT_{\rm e}$) of the hot corona, both of which are presented in Table~\ref{table_output_parameters}.
+We first compare the hot coronal temperatures measured through our \xmm{}+\nustar{} broadband spectral modeling of the sample with previous measurements reported in the literature \citep{Ricci_2017,Akylas_Georg_2021,Kang_Wang_2022}, as shown in Figure~10.
+For AGN when only a cut-off energy ($E_{\rm c}$) estimate is available, we convert it to electron temperature using $kT_{\rm e}=E_{\rm c}/2.5$, since the cut-off energy of the primary continuum is typically estimated to be $\sim$2--3 times the electron temperature \citep{Petrucci_2001}.
+No temperature comparison is possible for PG~0844+349 and PG~1426+015, as their coronal temperature or cut-off energy measurements are not available in the literature.
+Our broadband spectroscopy provides the first measurement of the coronal temperature for these two AGN.
+As evident from Fig.~10, the electron temperatures measured in this work are consistent with those reported in the literature within their $2\sigma$ confidence intervals.
+The left panel of Fig.~11 presents our measured temperature distribution of the hot corona for the sample, which has a median value of $54_{-12}^{+11}$\keV{} at the $2\sigma$ confidence level.

-Another physical parameter that characterizes the corona is the optical depth.
+Another physical parameter that characterizes the corona is its optical depth.
 However, optical depth is not a free parameter in the {\tt nthComp} model.
-Therefore, we need to estimate the optical depth ($\tau_{\rm e}$) of the hot corona, which is related to the electron temperature ($kT_{\rm e}$) and photon index ($\Gamma$) of the {\tt nthComp} model via the formula:
+Therefore, we need to estimate the optical depth ($\tau_{\rm e}$) of the hot corona, which is related to the electron temperature ($kT_{\rm e}$) and photon index ($\Gamma$) of the {\tt nthComp} model via the formula \citep{Shakura_Titarchuk_1980}: